passuf/jonaspasserini.com/content/about.md

 I studied computer science at [ETH Zurich](https://www.ethz.ch) and specialized in Information Security during my master studies.

+Currently, I work as a Digital Forensics Investigator.
+At [SIB](https://www.sib.ch/), I teach the IT-Security lecture as part of their Chief Digital Officer postgraduate studies.

-Currently, I work as a Junior Security Engineer at [Futurae](https://futurae.com), an ETH Spin-off where we build secure and usable two-factor authentication.
+Before, I worked as a Junior Security Engineer at [Futurae](https://futurae.com), an ETH Spin-off where I helped building secure and usable two-factor authentication.
-At [SIB](https://www.sib.ch/) I teach the IT-Security lecture as part of their Chief Digital Officer postgraduate studies.

-Before, I worked as a Web Engineer at [UniversitätsSpital Zürich](http://www.usz.ch) and [ABZ](http://www.abz.inf.ethz.ch/) and was the webmaster for [bauenschweiz](https://www.bauenschweiz.ch).
+I also worked as a Web Engineer at [UniversitätsSpital Zürich](http://www.usz.ch) and [ABZ](http://www.abz.inf.ethz.ch/) and was the webmaster for [bauenschweiz](https://www.bauenschweiz.ch).

-I love to play the clarinet, swim in the Zürichsee, read books or play Dungeons & Dragons with friends.